easafe/purescript-flame/docs/views.md

 * `HE.element _ $ HE.element _ _` instead of `HE.element _ [HE.Element _ _]` to declare elements with a single child element

-Flame also offers a few special elements for cases where finer control over the DOM is necessary
+Flame also offers a few special elements for cases where finer control is necessary

 * Managed elements